 There’s no time like retirement to really show you how much stuff you’ve accumulated over the years.
 Stuff you’ve bought.
 Stuff from your kids.
 Stuff you inherited from your own parents.
-There’s really no better time to start decluttering your home.
+There’s really no better time to declutter your home.

 The thought of clearing out what you don’t need can be stressful, and knowing you have an overwhelming amount of stuff only compounds the stress.
 There’s also the emotional attachment to contend with, even over things you don’t need or like.
 Unfortunately, the fact you received them from a loved one just won’t allow you to let go.

-Certainly, decluttering has its challenges.
+Certainly, taking the time to declutter your home has its challenges.
 But clearing your home of unnecessary items at this stage in life is one of the greatest gifts you can give yourself.

 It’s a loving gesture for your successors.